 For ESACA, across-node binning is, like the old processor, retained on a 25km mesh.
 From simple geometrical arguments it follows that variations in yaw attitude will lead to asymmetries between the incidence angles of the fore and aft beam.
 Indeed, this has been observed.
 Figure 5 gives a time evolution of this asymmetry.
-Also in this Figure, the occasions for which the combined $k_p$ -yaw quality flag was set are indicated by red stars.
+Also in this Figure, the occasions for which the combined k_p -yaw quality flag was set are indicated by red stars.
 The relation with incidence-angle asymmetries is obvious.

-The asymmetry between the fore and aft incidence angles was relatively calm.
-Although, a rather large peak did occur on 21 February 2010 and 2 March 2010.
+The asymmetry between the fore and aft incidence angles showed some rather large peaks, the largest occurring on 7 May 2010.